Cindy Clark, JD, CFP®

 - VA Accreditation, 2015

-I come from a big Italian/Irish family, I golf (very, very badly), scuba dive only in Bonaire, and am suffering from Harley-Davidson withdrawal.
+I come from a big Italian/Irish family, I golf (very, very badly), scuba dive only in Bonaire, hunt for shark teeth in Englewood, and am suffering from Harley-Davidson withdrawal.

 Our family has grown and now includes our wonderful daughter-in-law, Katrina, and our adorable grandsons, Archer and Corbyn.